 Be sure to check out the search results for your keyword before writing long content just for the sake of making it long.

-This not only helps with the readability of your posts by making them easy to scan, but it also helps search engines identify your content.
+Using these digital marketing strategies not only helps with the readability of your posts by making them easy to scan, but also helps search engines identify your content.

-Try using secondary keywords in your H2 tags to clue Google in to the relevancy of your content.
+Try using secondary keywords in your H2 tags to clue Google in on the relevancy of your content.
 It would also be best to include anchor text in your content.
 That will help with link-building and other on-page SEO structures.

-Freshness, or how recently your content was pubshiled is also an important factor.
+Freshness, or how recently your content was published, is also an important factor.

-Search Engines don’t want to display outdated content, so be sure to update your content regularly.
+Search engines don’t want to display outdated content, so be sure to update your content regularly.
 It’s common for websites or pages that don’t to get a high bounce rate.

 Some search terms, such as news updates have a higher dependence on freshness.